8 Things You Must Know If You Have A Fatty Liver

 Fatty liver is an extremely common condition that is thought to affect one in five individuals.
 This is probably a conservative estimate and a true figure is likely one in three.
 Fatty liver disease can be diagnosed via an ultrasound scan of the liver.
 A blood test usually shows elevated liver enzymes.
 Basically having a fatty liver means too much fat has accumulated inside your liver and this compromises the ability of the liver to function.

 Fatty liver is a common diagnosis that many individuals and their doctors take too lightly.
 Having a fatty liver is an indicator of a much larger problem with metabolism.
 The liver has become a fat storing organ instead of a fat burning organ.
-Your liver is supposed to burn excess body fat and remove it from your body.
-Clearly this is not happening in individuals with a fatty liver, as they usually find it extremely difficult to lose weight.
+Your liver is supposed to regulate fat metabolism properly and will "burn" excess body fat and remove it from your body via the bile.
+Clearly this is not happening in individuals with a fatty liver, and they usually find it extremely difficult to lose weight.

-I have seen thousands of patients with a fatty liver and in that time I’ve discovered 8 vital strategies for reversing this condition.
+I have seen thousands of patients with a fatty liver and I’ve discovered 8 vital strategies for reversing this condition.

 1. Follow a low carbohydrate diet